OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-26.md

 ## 1 Chronicles 26:24

-Shebuel the son of Gershom, the son of Moses, was officer over the treasures.
+Shebuel, a descendant of Gershom and Moses, was in charge of the treasures.

 ---